-Cyber criminals are zeroing in on BEC as their preferred modus operandi for a good reason; it’s extremely lucrative.
-Also known as “man-in-the-middle” schemes, BEC can occur through a number of methods, allowing cyber criminals multiple means of executing a scam.
+Cyber criminals are zeroing in on BEC as their preferred modus operandi for a good reason: it’s extremely lucrative.
+Also known as a “man-in-the-middle” scheme, BEC can be perpetrated using a number of methods, which means that bad actors often have multiple avenues of executing a scam available to them.

-There are numerous executions of these types of scams, each containing several variations with the end goal always the same.
-Fraud threat groups compromise official business email accounts of the targeted victim and impersonate trusted identities, such as executives or senior leadership, who have the authority to request funds transfers of large monetary value.
-The fraud actor either replicates an email address to mimic the address belonging to the person of authority (known as spoofing) or compromises the actual email inbox by gaining access to email credentials.
-Both methods are done with the intention of requesting fraudulent and unauthorized fund transfers.
-Often times, there is an element of “urgency” where the targeted executive is off-site or unable to be contacted but has requested that the transfer be executed immediately.
-Several follow ups, usually via email, are made by the impersonator to ensure that the request has been completed in a timely manner, before any red flags are detected.
+Bad actors compromise official business email accounts of the targeted organization and impersonate trusted identities, such as executives or senior leadership, who have the authority to request large fund transfers.
+The fraudster either creates an email address that mimics the address belonging to the person of authority (a practice known as spoofing), or compromises that person’s real email inbox by gaining access to their login credentials.
+Fraudulent requests for funds that appear to be sent from legitimate email addresses often include an element of false urgency—for instance, claiming that the targeted executive is off-site or unable to be contacted but has requested that a transfer be executed immediately.
+It’s not uncommon for the impersonator to make several follow-ups, usually via email, before any red flags are detected by the employees responsible for responding to the fraudulent request.

 The cost of BEC fraud to Canadian businesses

-According to the Canadian Anti-Fraud Centre (CAFC), average losses in each case are typically over $100,000 CAD and of over forty different types of fraud methods reported, BEC is currently the second highest when measured by monetary losses.
+Closer to home, the Canadian Anti-Fraud Centre (CAFC) reports that average losses in a BEC case are typically over $100,000 CAD.
+Of over forty different types of fraud methods identified by the CAFC, BEC is currently responsible for some of the largest losses being experienced by Canadian businesses.

-Criminals look for organizations of all sizes in an industry that regularly sends wire transfers or other external fund transfers to pay suppliers and vendors for goods and services.
-In most cases, these businesses have high volumes of outgoing transactions with similar characteristics allowing the fraudulent transfers or requests to appear like normal day-today transaction behaviour.
+Criminals look for organizations (of any size) that regularly send wire transfers or other external fund transfers to pay suppliers and vendors for goods and services.
+In most cases, these businesses have high volumes of outgoing transactions with similar characteristics, allowing fraudulent transfers or requests to seem like normal day-to-day account activity.

-In 2017, Fortune reported that Google and Facebook had both been scammed a total of $100 million USD by the same fraud threat group using a BEC phishing scheme.
-While the fraud actor was eventually sentenced and the lion’s share of the money recovered and returned to each organization, it’s important to note that few attacks of this scale have a positive outcome of recouping money lost due to fraud.
+High-profile companies are just as susceptible to BEC scams as relatively unknown organizations are.
+In 2017, Fortune reported that Google and Facebook had lost a total of $100 million USD to a fraud threat group using a BEC phishing scheme.
+While the threat group was eventually convicted and the majority of the funds recovered and returned to their respective organizations, it’s important to note that few attacks of this scale have such a positive outcome.

 Know how to spot the different types of BEC

-Phishing email accounts:How it works: Malware is installed on the computer, providing the fraud actor access to the email mailbox to be able to send or receive emails.
-Usually the fraud actor will delete sent emails and turn off notifications so the victim may be unaware any emails were sent from the mailbox.
+Email account compromiseHow it works: Malware is installed on an executive’s computer following a successful data breach or phishing campaign, providing the fraud actor access to the executive’s email inbox.
+Usually the fraud actor will delete sent emails and turn off notifications, so the victim may be unaware that fraudulent emails are being sent from their account.

 How to prevent attacks

-BEC fraud can appear to be pretty sophisticated however, it is often very simple to execute.
+While BEC fraud might seem sophisticated, it is usually very simple to execute—and thus, in theory, simple to protect against.
 There are several practical and cost-effective ways organizations of all sizes can reduce their exposure:

-- Create a BEC Policy and implement the required controls.
+- Create a BEC policy and implement the following controls:

-- Train and educate all employees on BEC Policy and Security Procedures.
-It is important to think of fraud prevention as everyone’s responsibility, and not solely an IT control.
+- Train and educate all employees on your BEC policy and security procedures.
+It’s important to think of fraud prevention as everyone’s responsibility, and not solely an IT issue.
 Train and test those with the responsibility to make payments on red flags, so they know what to look for and can identify any scams before it’s too late.
+(While fraudulent emails can seem extremely convincing, it’s important to remember that no legitimate business, institution or authority will request banking information to be communicated through an email.)
 Create a culture of awareness so that your team members can report any incidents (real or attempted) immediately.
 Your financial institution is in a much better position to partner with you when they are notified immediately.

 - Conduct an assessment of your IT security.
-Whether you hire an outside agency or conduct a risk assessment internally, it’s important to identify your technology vulnerabilities, especially to your email system.
-Small changes such as applying advanced filters and limiting permissions can help secure your network and block access points to reduce the likelihood of a BEC attack.
+Whether you hire an outside agency or conduct a risk assessment internally, it’s important to identify your technological vulnerabilities, especially of your email system.
+Small changes such as applying advanced filters and limiting permissions can help secure your network and block access points, reducing the likelihood of a successful BEC attack.

 - Keep software and security measures current.
-March is Fraud Prevention Month and October is Cyber Security Awareness Month, which can be used as regular reminders to evaluate your fraud prevention programs.
+Use Fraud Prevention Month (March) and Cybersecurity Awareness Month (October) as regular reminders to evaluate your fraud prevention programs.
 Visit the Association of Canadian Fraud Examiners, The Canadian Centre for Cyber Security, Chartered Professional Accountants of Canada and ATB for updates on fraud trends, and access free resources and toolkits to improve your online security and fraud prevention measures.
 Protect yourself from a cyber attack by taking the Association of Certified Fraud Examiners (ACFE) fraud prevention check up.

-- Report incidents and keep evolving and strengthening your defences.
-Recent advancements in AI-powered defence systems offer new hope in the battle against BEC fraud helping businesses stand their ground against the epidemic of attacks.
+- Report incidents and keep evolving and strengthening your defenses.
+Recent advancements in AI-powered defense systems offer new hope in the battle against BEC fraud, and are already helping businesses stand their ground against the epidemic of attacks.

 What to do if your company is a victim of a business email compromise (BEC) attack